 Ziggma has one of the best stock screeners for retail investors.
 Here, you can filter stocks based on several metrics including valuation, growth, and profitability.
-It also provides users with a multi-asset screener allowing you to evaluate other financial instruments including exchange-traded funds and soon mutual funds.
+It also provides users with a multi-asset screener allowing them to evaluate other financial instruments including exchange-traded funds and soon mutual funds.

 Further, the Ziggma stock screener has pre-defined lists where it ranks the best companies in terms of sector, market cap, and even dividends.
-Be sure to also check out our Ziggma’s Portfolio Visualizer, our best-in-class portfolio analysis tool.
+Be sure to also check out Ziggma’s Portfolio Visualizer, our best-in-class portfolio analysis tool.

-One such high-ranked ticker on the Ziggma’s free stock screener is e-commerce company Etsy which has a score of 96.
+One such high-ranked ticker on Ziggma’s free stock screener is the e-commerce company Etsy which has a score of 96.
 Let’s try to analyze the reasons behind the same.